NikitaMitroshin/aws-node-typescript-webpack-sam-sample-lambda/README.md

 1. Build the project with Webpack
 2. Update the Lambda function code in AWS

-Note: The deployment command assumes you have already created the Lambda function named `sample-lambda`.
+Note: The deployment command assumes you have already created the Lambda function named `article-processor-lambda`.
 If you haven't, you need to create it first or use the AWS SAM deployment commands.

 ### SAM Deployment (Alternative)